tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

       foundation instead of focusing on new and exciting developments.
 I got my ear talked off by both parties.

+      This is likely the first year that it would have made any sense to re-use something from the past year's JumboSmash project.
+Even if we wanted to, though, last year's team forbade us from using any of it.

 This year, we decided to keep the Tinder functionality (swiping, matching, chatting with matches) and add on some other fun features:

 * Reacting on other people's profiles, as on Facebook and Slack
 * Adding tags to the bio, including some riotous tags by Sophie Lehrenbaum
 * Senior bucket list items
-* A "senior goal" as part of the user bio
+* A "senior goal" as part of the user bio ("I want to eat pizza on the roof of the English building")
-* {some other stuff}
-* Pre-setup blocking
-* Bans

-{some other stuff about what we developed and how}
+* The schedule for senior week and allowing users to display which events they were going to, and see who else was attending
+* GIF support in chat
+* Allowing users to pre-emptively block people they know they won't want to see, even if the other person has not signed up for JumboSmash yet
+* Admin bans for users that do bad things
+* LDAP support for log-in
+* Pre-registration for people with senior standing that weren't listed as such in LDAP (e.g. people taking a 5th year)

 ### Massive scaling problems